Go back

 The answer is confidence.

 Our environments grow continually more complex.
 Systems are more interdependent, and the unintended consequences of changes are impossible to foresee in a sizable enterprise network.
 No amount of hands-on review can spot all the risks associated with a big change.
-We need a new class of tools to help us understand the network not only as it is today but as it will be when changes are implemented.
+We need a new class of tools to help us understand the network not only as it is today but as it will be when network changes are implemented.
 We need tools that put an end to “plug and pray” — that anxiety we feel on the Monday morning after making changes.

 Change managementMore than half of network outages are due to some improperly executed change.
 Proactively guard against misconfiguration by triggering an automatic validation of network changes against “golden” design and compliance requirements.